Skip to content

 The city's foliage peaks roughly from November 20 through the first week of December, later than most of Japan.
 By this point, a well-planned trip has already moved from Hokkaido through the mountains and is arriving in Kyoto for the finale, when temperatures drop to 10–16°C and the city's 1,600 temples and shrines are at maximum intensity.

-Eikan-do (Zenrin-ji), known since the 11th century as "Eikando of the maples," has 3,000 maple trees and a central pond that doubles every colour at dusk.
-The evening illuminations run from mid-November to early December (17:30–21:00) and are among the most atmospheric experiences the city offers.
+Eikan-do (Zenrin-ji), known since the 11th century as "Eikando of the maples," has some 3,000 maple trees and a central pond that doubles every colour at dusk.
+The evening illuminations run from mid-November to early December (roughly 17:30–21:00, with dates confirmed each autumn) and are among the most atmospheric experiences the city offers.
 Arrive at opening (9:00) or after 15:30 to avoid tour-group peaks.

 Tofuku-ji is where the most iconic autumn photograph in Kyoto is taken: the Tsutenkyo ("bridge to heaven") crossing the Sengyokukan ravine, with a carpet of 2,000 maples 20 metres below.
 Arrive before 9:30 on a weekday; on autumn weekends, queues can be extraordinary.